Once winter hits, the time comes to wear bulky clothes.

-This means you’re using fewer resources (think water, petroleum, etc), and thus you’re able to significantly reduce carbon emissions.
+This means we’re using fewer resources (think water, petroleum, etc), and reducing carbon emissions.

-Right now… 60% of first-time rPET production is used to create new clothes.
-This means fewer clothes are produced with first-time plastics… ensuring the plastic already in circulation is re-used and exiting the landfill.
+At present 60% of first-time rPET production goes to create new clothes.
+We’re producing fewer clothes with first-time plastics while ensuring the plastic already in circulation gets re-used and doesn’t enter the landfill.

 Is rPET A Viable Option?

-This alters the natural feeding pattern which has a significant impact on its growth and reproductive nature.
+This alters its natural feeding pattern which significantly affects its growth and reproductive nature.
 Some fish may even starve and die from having their stomachs stuffed with microplastics.

-And in spite of the fact recycled plastic uses less energy in production, the act of melting plastic can pose a real threat to the environment and wildlife surrounding the production site.
-When plastics containing PVC are burned, harmful quantities of dioxins are emitted.
+Although recycled plastic uses less energy in production, the act of melting plastic threatens the environment and wildlife around the production site.

 Alternatives To Fleece?

-If you’re looking to prevent your clothes from polluting waterways and putting lives in danger, I can easily come up with a few eco-friendly ideas you can consider before fully revamping your wardrobe.
+If you’re looking to prevent your clothes from polluting waterways and putting lives in danger, I can easily come up with a few eco-friendly ideas to help you fully revamp your wardrobe.

-Why not just cotton?
-That’s because conventional cotton is possibly one of the dirtiest and most polluting crops in the world.
+Well, conventional cotton is one of the dirtiest and most polluting crops in the world.

-The abuse of chemicals and pesticides in this industry puts farmers and the environment at risk.
-Furthermore, there’s also a degree of forced child labor in this industry — not to mention how farmers are miserably paid for their hard work.
+The excessive use of chemicals and pesticides in the cotton industry puts farmers’ lives and the environment at risk.
+It’s also an industry where there’s child labor — not to mention the fact that farmers get miserable pay for excruciating hours of work.

-Because farmers get drown in debt, high rates of farmer suicide have gone up.
+The miserable pay leads farmers to get drowned in debt, thus the rates of farmers suiciding have gone up.

-Hemp is a weed, so it grows plentifully with little water and no pesticides.
-And it produces more pulp per acre than trees, while also being biodegradable.
+Hemp is a weed, so it grows exponentially with little water and no pesticides.

-Every part of this plant can be used.
-The stalk’s outer bast fiber can make textiles, canvas, and rope while its core (hurd) can be used for paper, construction and more.
+Typically, you can use very part of the hemp.
+The stalk’s outer bast fiber can be used to make textiles, canvas, and rope while the core (hurd) can be used to make paper and construction materials.

-Since the US and Australia lifted the ban on hemp production, it has risen in popularity.
+Since the US and Australia lifted the ban on hemp production, we’re seeing its popularity rise.

 Fun fact: Hemp uses half the water to produce twice the amount of fiber produced by cotton.